Jason Roy returns with 'swagger' to remind England what has brought them this far

 Not least to his partner at the top of the order.

 Bairstow initially struggled to get going but with Roy alongside him, some of the pressure was off.
-He was not expected to single-handed get England off to a flyer and in truth though, even with Roy alongside him, they didn't do that.
+He was not expected to single-handedly get England off to a flyer and in truth, even with Roy alongside him, they didn't do that.

 47-0 at the end of the powerplay represented a steady start.
 A solid base.
 Important and keeping Jasprit Bumrah and Mohammed Shami at bay early on is always handy but at the same time India won't have been overly concerned at that stage.